 This soup was also made with the broth in which the meat was cooked.
 I’m not a fan of soup mixes but I recently discovered that if you use broth in cooking those powdered mixes, they’re not so bad.

-- 1 and ½ c. of roughly chopped pre-boiled pork
+- 1 and 1/2 cups pre-boiled pork roughly chopped

-- about 6 c. of good quality meat broth (see homemade broth)
+- 6 cups good quality meat broth (see homemade broth)